Online Differentially Private Synthetic Data Generation: Online synthetic data

 \subsection{Noisy online count}

 We now provide a detailed description of the Perturbation step in Algorithm~\ref{alg: online_final}.
 Our goal is to output a noisy count of the points $x_1,\dots, x_t$ in $\Omega_{\theta}$, denoted by $N_{\theta}^{(t)}$.
 Since this step is closely related to the differentially private count release under continual observation for Boolean data studied in \cite{dwork2010differential,chan2011private,dwork2015pure}.
-In particular, when the Boolean data stream is sparse, \cite{dwork2015pure} improved the accuracy guarantee by a sparse counting algorithm.
-We include a description of the algorithm from \cite{dwork2015pure} in Algorithm~\ref{alg: finite_sparse_couting}, see Appendix~\ref{appendix: Dwork}.

-Algorithm~\ref{alg: inhomogeneous_sparse_couting} is based on \cite{dwork2015pure} and uses integer Laplacian noise with different variances in different time intervals.
-We now give several definitions to describe Algorithm~\ref{alg: inhomogeneous_sparse_couting}: \begin{itemize} \item \textit{Time level}: Starting from level $0$, we say time $t$ is at \textit{level} $j$ if $2^j\leq t< 2^{j+1}$.
-In Algorithm~\ref{alg: inhomogeneous_sparse_couting}, we process the data stream level by level, where level $j$ starts from the timestamp $t_j = 2^j$. \item \textit{Starting level}: We set an additional input $r_0$ to indicate the level from which the output starts.
-More precisely, the output of Algorithm~\ref{alg: inhomogeneous_sparse_couting} start from time $t_{r_0} = 2^{r_0}$.
+Algorithm~\ref{alg: inhomogeneous_sparse_couting} is based on Algorithm~\ref{alg: finite_sparse_couting} and uses integer Laplacian noise with different variances in different time intervals.
+We now give several definitions to describe Algorithm~\ref{alg: inhomogeneous_sparse_couting}: \begin{itemize} \item \textit{Time level}: Starting from level $0$, we say time $t$ is at \textit{level} $j$ if $2^r/\e \leq t< 2^{r+1}/\e$.
+In Algorithm~\ref{alg: inhomogeneous_sparse_couting}, we process the data stream level by level, where level $r$ starts from the timestamp $t_r = \lceil 2^r/\e \rceil $. \item \textit{Starting level}: We set an additional input $r_0$ to indicate the level from which the output starts.
+More precisely, the output of Algorithm~\ref{alg: inhomogeneous_sparse_couting} start from time $t_{r_0} = \lceil 2^{r_0}/\e \rceil$.
+We use $\widetilde S$ to store the private count from starting level $r_0$ to level $(r-1)$, and $\widetilde S$ does not include the count of data points arriving before the starting level $r_0$.

-We use $\widetilde S$ to store the private count from starting level $r_0$, and $\widetilde S$ does not include the count of data points arriving before the starting level $r_0$. \item \textit{Counting subroutine}: The subroutine Algorithm~\ref{alg: finite_sparse_couting} is an online counting algorithm with finite time horizon.
+\item \textit{Counting subroutine}: The subroutine Algorithm~\ref{alg: finite_sparse_couting} is an online counting algorithm with finite time horizon.
 It takes a Boolean data series as input and outputs the private counts of the first $t$ data points at any time $t$.
-Here, we apply it to count the number of 1's arriving in the time interval $[2^r, 2^{r+1})$, and output $N_t=\widetilde S+c_t$ as the noisy count up to time $t$ for each $t\in [2^r, 2^{r+1})$. \item \textit{Update of $\widetilde S$}: During the counting subroutine, $\widetilde S$ is not updated.
-It is only updated at the end of the time level $r$ by adding a noisy count $\sum_{t=2^r}^{2^{r+1}-1} X_t + \Lap_{\Z}(2/\e_r)$. \end{itemize}
+Here, we apply Algorithm~\ref{alg: finite_sparse_couting} to the Counting subroutine to obtain noisy counts $c_t$ of the number of 1's arriving in the time interval $[t_r,t]$ for each $t\in [t_r, t_{r+1})$.